jmfayard/playground-spring/README.md

 ## Try the API

-`API.md` documents the API exposed by this server
+The file `API.http` documents the API exposed by this server

 The requests inside `API.md` can be directly run by IntelliJ Ultimate and [VS Code's REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)